DIGITAL PHOTO PAINTING BY SANDI STATON

 Birds don’t worry about stuff like coronavirus or running out of toilet paper.
 They don’t fret over empty shelves at Walmart or starving to death.
-And they certainly don’t get their feathers ruffled about all this clutter engulfing me on my back porch.
+And they certainly don’t get their feathers ruffled over clutter on the back porch.

 Jesus knows what a bunch of worrywarts we humans are.
 That’s why He tells us to look at the birds of the air and observe how lighthearted and carefree they are.
 They don’t work for anything.
 They don’t store up anything.
 Yet, God takes care of them.
 (Matthew 6:26)